 • Maintains high standards of student conduct

 • Uses trauma informed approach to support or address student behaviors.

 • Recognizes and celebrates student achievements and accomplishments.

 To apply, go to SchoolSpring.com and reference ID #4489243

 SAU 35 Superintendent

-My mission is a compass and a map, to collaboratively create effective, caring school to home partnerships where students learn the best of what they are capable of becoming and have the skills, knowledge, values, and perseverance to pursue it.
-August 2022
+We collaborate to ensure that students have educational resources, effective instruction and support, in a loving, caring environment to learn and to thrive, so they can learn the best of what they are capable of becoming and have the skills, knowledge, values, and perseverance to pursue it.